-All gas work must be carried out by a qualified person and in compliance with the Standard AS/NZS 5601.1, all local codes and regulatory authority requirements.
+All gas work must be carried out by a qualified person and in compliance with the Standard AS 5601 or AS/NZS 5601.1, as applicable under local regulations, and all local codes and regulatory authority requirements.

 In New Zealand the installation must conform to Clauses G11, G12 and H1 of the New Zealand Building Code.